Exposure without giving up artistic controlphotography

 - A: yes.
 Set shutter speed fast enough to accomplish what you want.

-This may look like a lot to keep in mind, but after practicing for a few months you set the right settings almost instinctively.
+This may look like a lot to keep in mind, but with a bit of practice the rules become second nature.
 I find the technical part of photography very easy with modern equipment.
 What is harder is to have an artistic vision.
+Finally, a good shot in terms of composition and the captured moment (e.g. light) always should be preferred to a more boring albeit technically superior one.